MEDIGO/laika/README.md

 ## Client

 Laika contains a polling HTTP client that allows to easily check for enabled/disabled features on Go code.
 It can be found in the `client` package.
-While Laika uses the `vendor` directory to store external dependencies, `client` can be imported without any vendoring.

 ### Install